yenierdjnr/ittest/README.md

 ## Run in docker

 Run `docker-compose up`, this will build the docker container for gatsby and install the needed node modules.
 Go grab some coffee or snacks while it builds.
-Thanks npm...

-## Install
-`npm install --global gatsby-cli`

-then run

-`npm install`

-and finally

-`gatsby develop --verbose`

-## Build

-`gatsby build` outputs the build into a `public` directory